microsoft/react-native-tscodegen/packages/RN-TSCodegen/README.md

 ## Authoring a Turbo Module

-At this moment, the new Turbo Module API is not published by Facebook, you need npm package `RN-TSCodegen-Types` to access these new APIs.
+At this moment, the new Turbo Module API is not published by Facebook, you need npm package `react-native-tscodegen-types` to access these new APIs.
 Here is an example of a very simple Turbo Module TypeScript file:

 ```typescript